slbouknight/accelerated-ray-tracer/README.md

 # accelerated-ray-tracer
-A simple ray tracer accelerated with CUDAQ
+A simple ray tracer accelerated with CUDA